A wild deed, also known as a thin-air deed, is a recorded deed that isn’t in the chain of title.

 Deeds are not truly illegal, but their delivery can be illegal in a situation where the court finds that a seller doesn’t have immediate intent to transfer ownership of the property.

-Evidence of illegal deed delivery includes seller hesitation and uncertainty.
+Evidence of illegal deed delivery includes seller hesitation and uncertainty or outright fraud.

 17. Does a deed need to be notarized?